venkatmidhunmareedu/FInanceClub-jntugv/README.md

-# JNTUGV College Finance Club Blogging Website
+# Finance Club GV

-This repository contains the source code for a blogging website that showcases news and articles related to JNTUGV College Finance Club.
+This repository contains the source code for a blogging website that showcases blogs related to JNTUGV College Finance Club.

 The project is divided into two directories: `client` and `server`.
 The `client` directory contains the React frontend, while the `server` directory contains the Node.js backend.